 Herpes B (also known as Macacine herpesvirus 1 or Cercopithecine herpesvirus 1) is a virus carried by certain monkeys called macaques.
 When the monkey gets herpes B virus, it makes a blister on or near the monkey's lips.
 After the blister heals, the virus hides inside the monkey and you would not know the monkey has had the virus.
 The virus may be in its mouth, hands or other body parts.
 When a monkey bites, scratches, or spits on a worker, the virus may pass to that worker.
 Herpes B virus does not make monkeys very sick but can make people very sick and even cause death.
 A person sick with herpes B virus may exhibit flu-like symptoms including high fever, sick stomach, numbness, itching, tingling or pain.

-The full exposure evaluation consists of an initial visit to OHC as well as follow-up visits at 2 weeks, 4 weeks, and (if medication is prescribed), 6 weeks.
+The full exposure evaluation consists of an initial visit to OHC as well as periodic in-person and telemedicine (phone call) visits.
+Timing of the in-person visits will depend on whether medication is prescribed.
 In addition to a brief history and physical exam related to exposure, each visit will also include a blood draw.
 The blood draws are antibody tests that will indicate whether or not your immune system has "seen" the herpes B virus.
 If you've never been infected with the herpes B virus, your initial (baseline) test will be negative.
 That "baseline" test will then be compared to the results of your follow-up antibody tests.
 If the antibody test turns positive, that can indicate infection.

 In addition to a blood test, the initial visit will also include a swab of the wound site.
 The swab will be tested to see if any herpes B virus from the monkey is present in the wound.
 If virus is present, it would put you at higher risk of infection and be one reason why medication may be prescribed.